TheSwanFactory/hourofnode/doc/App Statement of Intent.md

 I intend to have a version usable enough for meaningful use by the following audiences at the specified dates:

-- *Alpha*, Nov 14: Team Members, who know what we’re doing
+- *Alpha*, Nov 14: Team Members who know what we’re doing
-- *Internal Beta*, Nov 21: Supervised friends & family
+- *Internal Beta*, Nov 21: Supervised friends & family, we can talk through the app
-- *Private Beta*, Nov 24: Remote friends & family
+- *Private Beta*, Nov 24: Remote friends & family, who will forgive the pain
-- *Public Beta*, Nov 27: Early adopters
+- *Public Beta*, Nov 27: Early adopters, who enjoy the bleeding edge
+- *Release 0.9*, Dec 1: Teachers and Media who will decided whether to recommend us
+- *Release 1.0*, Dec 7: Kids can use and rely on to be stable

+### Risks
+_[What do I not yet know enough about to be confident I can get it to work]_

+- The signal evaluation model
+- Level design
+- UI animation

+### Dependencies
+_[Whom I look to for help]_

+- Daniel: Developer Experience
+- Andrew: Educator Experience
+- David: Viewer Experience